-The following section is a description of the material U.S. federal income tax consequences of the ownership and disposition of our Class A common shares, but it does not purport to be a comprehensive description of all of the tax considerations that may be relevant to a particular person's decision to acquire the shares.
+The following section is the opinion of Davis Polk & Wardwell LLP ("U.S. Tax Counsel") as to the material U.S. federal income tax consequences of the ownership and disposition of our Class A common shares, but it does not purport to be a comprehensive description of all of the tax considerations that may be relevant to a particular person's decision to acquire the shares.

 This summary applies only to U.S. Holders (as defined below) that hold our Class A common shares as capital assets for tax purposes.
-In addition, it does not describe all of the tax consequences that may be relevant in light of a U.S. Holder's particular circumstances, including alternative minimum tax consequences, the potential application of the provisions of the Internal Revenue Code of 1986, as amended, or the "Code", known as the Medicare contribution tax, and tax consequences applicable to U.S. Holders subject to special rules, such as:
+In addition, it does not describe all of the tax consequences that may be relevant in

-- · certain financial institutions; - insurance companies; - · real estate investment trusts or regulated investment companies; - · dealers or traders in securities that use a mark-to-market method of tax accounting; - persons holding Class A common shares as part of a hedging transaction, straddle, wash sale, conversion transaction or other integrated transaction or persons entering into a constructive sale with respect to the Class A common shares; - · persons whose functional currency for U.S. federal income tax purposes is not the U.S. dollar;

-- tax-exempt entities, including an "individual retirement account" or "Roth IRA"; - · persons that own or are deemed to own ten percent or more of our Class A common shares, by vote or value; - · persons holding our Class A common shares in connection with a trade or business conducted outside of the United States; or - · partnerships or other entities or arrangements treated as partnerships for U.S. federal income tax purposes.
+- certain financial institutions; - insurance companies; - real estate investment trusts or regulated investment companies; - dealers or traders in securities that use a mark-to-market method of tax accounting; - persons holding Class A common shares as part of a hedging transaction, straddle, wash sale, conversion transaction or other integrated transaction or persons entering into a constructive sale with respect to the Class A common shares; - persons whose functional currency for U.S. federal income tax purposes is not the U.S. dollar; - tax-exempt entities, including an "individual retirement account" or "Roth IRA"; - persons that own or are deemed to own ten percent or more of our Class A common shares, by vote or value; - persons holding our Class A common shares in connection with a trade or business conducted outside of the United States; or - partnerships or other entities or arrangements treated as partnerships for U.S. federal income tax purposes.